Clarithromycin (kla-ree-thro-MY-sin) tablets

 Peptic ulcers are associated with an infection in the intestine and stomach by a bacteria called Helicobacter pylori (H. pylori).
 Nearly all patients with peptic ulcers are infected with this bacteria.

-The H. pylori infection can be treated with a combination of Clarithromycin Sandoz (clarithromycin), another antibiotic (amoxicillin) and another medicine called omeprazole (used to control the acidity of the stomach).
+The H. pylori infection can be treated with a combination of Clarithromycin Sandoz (clarithromycin), another appropriate antibiotic and stomach acid control treatments.

 However, the best combination of tablets to treat H. pylori infection is yet to be determined.
 Your doctor will determine the best combination for you.

 If your symptoms return, consult your doctor.
 It is possible that Clarithromycin Sandoz may no longer be effective in treating the H. pylori infection and a different antibiotic may be needed.

 There is no evidence that Clarithromycin Sandoz is addictive.
 Clarithromycin Sandoz is only available with a doctor's prescription.

 Do not take Clarithromycin Sandoz if you have an allergy to:

 - medicines containing clarithromycin, the active ingredient or to any of the other ingredients mentioned at the end of this leaflet under Product Description.

 - other antibiotics from the macrolide family, such as, erythromycin, roxithromycin or azithromycin.